lovedropbk/calculator/winui3-mvp/docs/IDC_SUBSIDY_IMPLEMENTATION.md

 # IDC vs Subsidy Separation Implementation Summary

 ## Overview
-This document summarizes the implementation of IDC (Internal Deal Costs) vs Subsidy separation in the Financial Calculator WinUI3 application.
-The implementation enables distinct tracking and reporting of IDC costs and subsidies in profitability calculations.
+This document summarizes the current simplified implementation of IDC (Internal Deal Costs) vs Subsidy handling in the Financial Calculator WinUI3 application.
+IDCs are modeled as costs that reduce IRR; subsidy budget is treated as income to increase IRR, with subdown and cash discount consuming budget explicitly.

 ## Architecture Changes